sabrinaheike/AugmentedPhasePortrait/Version3.2/Version3.2.1/GUI_3.2.1/Mac/ReadMe.md

 5. In the Folder Selection dialog box, specify the folder where you want to install MATLAB Runtime.
 Recommendation is to install RUNTIME in the same parent folder containing the folder of the AugmentedPhasePlane application.
 6. Confirm your choices and click Next.

+GUI Instructions
-- Download the AugmentedPhasePlane file and the run_AugmentedPhasePlane.sh file
+- Download the AugmentedPhasePlane file from this folder
-- Download MATLAB Runtime version 2022a (into the same parent folder containing the AugmentedPhasePlane application and run_AugmentedPhasePlane.sh file)
+- Download MATLAB Runtime version 2022a (into the same parent folder containing the AugmentedPhasePlane application)
-- For your first time time running the app
+- control + click on the AugmentedPhasePlane file and press open.
+This bypasses Mac's security blocks for non-verified apps.
+Alternatively Go to the Apple menu and select System Settings.
+Click Privacy & Security in the sidebar.
+Go to Security and click Open.
+Click Open Anyway.
+Enter your login password and click OK
+- Wait for app to open in a new window.

+Extra Help
+- For macOS, the library path for MATLAB Runtime must be set manually.
+The GUI seems to work without these additional steps, but if you run into trouble here are some things you can try:
+- Option 1
-    - In your terminal, go to the folder containing the run_AugmentedPhasePlane.sh file and AugmentedPhasePlane application file.
+    1. Download the run_AugmentedPhasePlane.sh file into the same folder containing the AugmentedPhasePlane application file and MATLAB Runtime.
+Navigate to this folder using your terminal.
 For example if they are in Applications in a folder called MATLAB, run the following command: cd /Applications/MATLAB
-    - At the command prompt, run:
-      ./run_testapp.sh <mcr_directory>
-      where <mcr_directory> is the directory where version 9.12 of the MATLAB Runtime is installed.
-      For example, if the Runtime folder is installed in ./MATLAB_Runtime/v912 run the shell script as:
+    2. At the command prompt, run: ./run_AugmentedPhasePlane.sh <mcr_directory>, where <mcr_directory> is the directory where version 9.12 of the MATLAB Runtime is installed.
+For example, if the Runtime folder is installed in ./MATLAB_Runtime/v912 run the shell script using the following command: ./run_AugmentedPhasePlane.sh ./MATLAB_Runtime/v912

-      ./run_AugmentedPhasePlane.sh ./MATLAB_Runtime/v912
-- For subsequent uses you can open the application file directly from the Applications folder or from the Launchpad.
+- Option 2
+    1. Set the environment variable DYLD_LIBRARY_PATH according to these instructions: https://www.mathworks.com/help/compiler/mcr-path-settings-for-run-time-deployment.html
+    2. Run the AugmentedPhasePlane file